freedomofpress/securedrop/docs/journalist.rst

 .. tip::

-   Always extract gzip archives with the "File Roller" application, which is the default when double-clicking the archive.
+   Always extract gzip archives with the "Archive Manager" application, which is the default when double-clicking the archive.
 Other methods may not preserve the filename contained in the archive.